 Rates don't include meals.
 If you want to go full board, it's $245 a person a day, which includes service, tax and non-alcoholic drinks. À la carte options are also available.

 You can hop on board Cuixmala’s 47ft sailing boat available for trips to the nearby Chamera Islands nature reserve, and there’s a smaller Boston Whaler available for fishing jaunts.

 At the hotel

-Massages and beauty treatments, free WiFi in the villas and the clubhouse, 25,000 acres of grounds with three beaches; free WiFi in the casas; tennis courts; yoga studio; boutique; biodynamic farm; turtle foundation; airstrip and DVD library.
+25,000 acres of grounds with three beaches; free WiFi in the casas; tennis courts; yoga studio; boutique; biodynamic farm; turtle foundation; airstrip and DVD library.
 In rooms: TV, DVD/CD player, bar, open fireplace.
 The four villas each come with a full complement of staff.

-Dogs weighing less than 9lbs are welcome, but you’ll be expected to feed them and ensure they’re appropriately leashed in communal areas.
+Dogs weighing less than 9lbs are welcome, but you’ll be expected to feed them and ensure they’re leashed in communal areas.
 See more pet-friendly hotels in Jalisco.

 Under-12s stay free and cots are available.
 Babysitting can be arranged with two days’ notice ($15 an hour).
 Meals are free for under-fives, and half the adult rate for under-11s.

 Sir James Goldsmith became something of conservationist during his last years, and it shows: Cuixmala includes a wildlife sanctuary, and the fruit and vegetables used in the restaurant are grown on the estate's biodynamic farm.
 Many of the other products – including the meat, cheese, milk and coffee – come from Cuixmala’s sister property Hacienda de San Antonio.